Unless otherwise indicated, reproduction is authorised, except for commercial purposes, provided that the source (Joinup) is acknowledged.

 This disclaimer is not intended to limit the liability of the Commission in contravention of any requirements laid down in applicable national law nor to exclude its liability for matters which may not be excluded under that law.

-The objective of this portal is to facilitate the sharing of interoperability solutions for public administrations as well as the collaborative development, sharing and re-use of open-source software and semantic assets for public administrations.
+The objective of this portal is to facilitate the development, sharing and re-use of interoperability solutions for public administrations as well as the sharing of best practices in domains relevant to the public sector.

 The following data are collected: first name, last name, email address, country, organisation, position.
 These data serve to create a mailing list of potential stakeholders for the platform to whom news and information will be sent.